 Your manuscript may be returned to you if these requirements are not met.

 If you are asked to submit a new version or revision you must comply with the full specifications explained below.

-Journal of Animal Ecology publishes original papers on any aspect of animal ecology, from molecular to macroecology.
+Journal of Animal Ecology publishes original papers on any aspect of animal ecology, ranging from the molecular to the ecosystem level.
 We aim to publish papers that are novel, interesting and make a substantial contribution to our broad understanding of animal ecology.
 They should also offer insights into issues of general interests to ecologists.
-Types of paper published: Standard, Review, Forum and In Focus (by invitation).
+See below for the types of paper we publish.

 To achieve our aim of publishing top-quality papers, we have an editorial process consisting of two stages; pre-review and peer review.

 There are no mandatory publication or page charges for publishing in this journal.
 Authors who wish to publish papers as Open Access or include colour pictures in the print addition may do so for an additional fee.